 cost, gives the total inclusive cost of the function.

---auto=yes to get annotated source code
+By default, you will also get annotated source code

 for all relevant functions for which the source can be found.
 In

 annotated call sites with call counts.
 For all other options,

 For better call graph browsing experience, it is highly recommended